ulyssas/VectornatorInspection/README.md

 ## TODO
 * Complete Linearity Curve 5.x format(yes, Vectornator 4.x and Curve 5.x files are technically different format!)
 * Vectornator 4.x file format support will be added later.
-* Gradient fill.
+* Gaussian Blur.
+* Text support.
+Curve has weird text format (base64-encoded binary plist).
+I made the decoder, but I haven't done anything else.
 * Corner radius and shapes.
 * Support for other units than `Pixels`.
 Curve supports other units as well, which will be added later.
-* Text support.
-Curve has weird text format (base64-encoded binary plist).
-I made the decoder, but I haven't done anything else.
-* Other stuffs(line styles, multiple artboards, masks, blur).
+* Other stuffs(brush-type stroke, multiple artboards, masks).
 I'm not sure how to implement them.

 Any amount of contribution is welcome!